 Look for IOA and IOC

 You can look for specific symptoms in your system that may hint toward a malware attack.
 These are known as Indicators of Attack (IOA) and Indicators of Compromise (IOC).
 IOA will be more relevant in the case of a fileless malware attack as they look for signs of an ongoing attack.
-IOC, on the other hand, will focus on the steps of the attack.
+On the other hand, IOC will focus on the attack’s steps.
 IOA will also provide signs of code execution, lateral movements, and actions done by the Malware.
 A good antivirus can evaluate and assess both IOA and IOC.

 How to Remove Fileless Attacks?